FUSEngineering/EGR16-Spring24-Arduino-Theresa-John-Mariano-Brendan/README.md

     - Attach a copy of the technical notes recorded by each member as an appendix.
 SHOULD include (in own words): scan of handwritten/typed notes with descriptions of key components of the kit and topics reviewed in the lessons.

 ## Meeting Notes
 ### Meeting 2 ——— Wed.
 04/10 at 12:00PM

 ACTIVITIES:
+- Started building the robot.

+NOTES:
+- The memo was submitted.
+Group members were added for team submission.
+- We had to replace one of the motors because the green wire was disconnected.

+TO-DO:
+- Finish building the robot (Video: 2:50)

+——— END MEETING ———

+### Meeting 2 ——— Wed.
+04/10 at 12:00PM

+ACTIVITIES: